Rockwell Medical (NASDAQ:RMTI) Releases Earnings Results, Beats Expectations By $0.08 EPS

-Rockwell Medical (NASDAQ:RMTI – Get Rating) issued its earnings results on Monday.
-The company reported ($0.10) EPS for the quarter, beating analysts’ consensus estimates of ($0.18) by $0.08, MarketWatch Earnings reports.
+Rockwell Medical (NASDAQ:RMTI – Get Rating) announced its quarterly earnings data on Monday.
+The company reported ($0.10) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.18) by $0.08, MarketWatch Earnings reports.
 Rockwell Medical had a negative net margin of 25.65% and a negative return on equity of 163.92%.
-During the same period in the previous year, the business earned ($0.84) earnings per share.
+During the same period in the previous year, the firm earned ($0.84) earnings per share.

 Analyst Upgrades and Downgrades